Exploring the Artefacts #7: Slavko Vorkapich's Golden Lessons Part 3

 He was appointed chair of the Film Department at the University of Southern California from 1949-1951.
 Toward the end of his life, Vorkapich gave a series of lectures there and at U.C.L.A where he demonstrated the art of "pure cinema."
 He also addressed what not to do when putting a film together, often by showing scenes from motion picture classics.

-(For a further introduction to Slavko Vorkapich please see: Exploring the Artifacts #1)
+(For a further introduction to Slavko Vorkapich please see: Exploring the Artefacts #1)

 I'd like to begin this third part of the series by showing a short film made by noted filmmaker Hilary Harris in 1967 entitled Nine Variations on a Dance Theme.
 Vorkapich highly praised this wordless film for its focus on the visual artistic capabilities unique to cinema, which here practically transport the viewer into a whole new dimension of time and space.
 Harris achieves this by utilising a steady but fluid camera, perfectly synchronised to the graceful choreography of his subject, and by increasing the sophisticated cuts of that photographed movement as the dancer continues her exercise.
 Note the stunning effect of the overlapping shot, an editing technique under-utilised by filmmakers in the past and present.